Here’s an experience I recently had with approach anxiety:

 You can’t outrun your own emotions.
 They will always catch up with you.
 Just like being stuck in quicksand, the more you struggle, the deeper you get sucked in.

 So what’s the solution?
 Feel the fear.
 You read correctly.
 To end the struggle with our fear, we need to get in contact with what’s actually there.
+Of all the ways to overcome anxiety, it is definitely the scariest.

 Where in your body do you feel the fear?
 What does it feel like?
 Like a curious scientist, we want to observe our fear, without changing it, and without labeling it.
 Feel the fear, precisely as it is.